 In seeking to achieve its investment objective, the Fund will aim to invest in the constituents of the Index in generally the same proportions in which they are included in the Index.
-Cash and other Shariah-compliant instruments may be used for liquidity and hedging purposes.
+Cash and other instruments may be used for liquidity, hedging and efficient portfolio management.